Komatsuna Japanese Mustard Greens Ohitashi

 Adding mirin will give it a smooth, mellow flavor.

 Thoroughly wash the komatsuna Japanese mustard greens, then cut off the tips of the root ends, leaving them still attached at the base.

-Bring a pot of water to a boil and add a pinch salt.
+Bring a pot of water to a boil and add a pinch of salt.
 Divide the 1 bunch of komatsuna Japanese mustard greens into thirds, and blanch one third at a time.
 Add the greens stem-end first, gradually lowering them into the water until the leaves are also submerged.
 Cook for 30-60 sec, then transfer to ice water.
 Transfer to a strainer, then pick up the greens, holding them by the still-connected bases, and firmly squeeze out the excess moisture.
 Repeat for the other two thirds.